CameronRWS/Conways-Game-of-Life/DEVELOPER.md

 - void set1DCACell(unsigned char *theDCA1D, int index, unsigned char charToSet) - Sets the value of a 1DCA's cell given a pointer to the 1DCA, the index you want to set, and the char to set the cell to.
 Checks for a non-negative integer before setting the value.
 - void display1DCA(unsigned char *theDCA1D, int numCells) - Displays a 1DCA given a pointer to where the 1DCA is stored, and the length of the 1DCA.
 It does so by iterating through each char of the 1DCA and printing each one individually with a space in between.

 ##### dca1d.h - Contains function signatures for dca1d.c.
-See dca1d.c for more a description on each function.
+See dca1d.c for a description of each function.

 - void init1DCA(int numCellsToCreate, unsigned char *theDCA1D)
 - void set1DCACell(unsigned char *theDCA1D, int index, unsigned char charToSet)